© 2022 Robert Sickles

 “For Chrissake, Bobby.
 Put that filthy thing back!”
 At least Dad was able to form a sentence.

 I really wanted to keep my bone.
-But it wasn’t even that people reacted to it with such disgust that made me go chuck it into some random niche.
+But it wasn’t that people reacted to it with such disgust that made me go chuck it into some random niche.
 It was simply that the rotten thing was going to fall apart in my hand—it would end up looking like a clump of damp bran flakes before I got it home.

 To finish this essay, I had to find out if it actually could have been an ancient Roman’s bone.
 Four minutes of research later, I know it was definitely not.
 Nothing that old would have survived in an open niche in those humid conditions.
 It was probably less than 100 years old.
 Just think of the diseases I could have carried home with that object!